ufranske/go-gocd/gocd/README.md

     } `json:"_embedded,omitempty"`
 }
 ```
-AgentsResponse describes the structure of the API response when listing collections of agent object.
+AgentsResponse describes the structure of the API response when listing collections of agent objects